taborrr/qbio_proj/README.md

 - Run each line

 ## Next Steps
-5. Consider potential to use Plotly-Dash
+5. Consider potential to use Plotly-Dash, seglogos, heatmap